fire-ae/FIRE-AE-Astroph/General/readme.md

 # General Tools beneficial in the process of Astrophysics Research

+> [!WARNING]
+> As of April 17, 2025, title and abstracts are retrieved fine, but there are some problems in Bibtex entry retrievals.
+I will update here when I fix this (which I need to to asap).

 > [!NOTE]
 > #Literature Review Assisting Tool in Astrophysics
 >